elasticio/elasticio.github.io/content/_components/zip/index.md

 ## Limitations

-1. Maximal possible size for an attachment is 10 MB.
-2. Attachments mechanism does not work with the Local Agent Installation
+1. Attachments mechanism does not work with the Local Agent Installation